Skip to Main Content

 A course guide for Fall 2023

 Coming up with a research question Decorative element (magnifying glass with a question mark in the center of the lens)can be challenging, but it's all part of the research process.
-In some cases, your instructor may give you a topic or in other cases, you may join a lab that is already working on a project with a defined research question, but if you are on your own, this page will give you some guidance.
+In some cases, your instructor may give you a topic; in other cases, you may join a research group that is already working on a project with a defined research question.
+In any case this page will give you some guidance to help you define your research question, and therefore understand what you need to search for.

 Part of coming up with a manageable research question is also knowing what your "information need" is.
 In other words, what kinds of sources do you need to help you answer your question?